 May Room (University of Rochester)

 This is the primary digital board I am experienced on.
-From running Open Mics, Rock Concerts, and A Cappella shows, the Yamaha DM3-D is a trustworthy piece of kit I know like the back of my hand.
+From running Open Mics, Rock Concerts, and A Cappella shows, the Yamaha DM3 is a trustworthy piece of kit.
+I work with VST Rack for plugin integration and Reaper for multitrack recording.

-The bread and butter of modern digital mixers, the Behringer X32 is something I have used for numerous events.
+The bread and butter of modern digital mixers, the Behringer X32 is something I have used for numerous events, though I do not care for it.

 Technically in this pic, it is the Midas M32...